Life insurance for your family

 Who needs family life insurance?

-Getting married and having children tend to be the biggest triggers in making life insurance decisions, so it’s not uncommon for people to only seriously consider life insurance once they have a family.
+Getting married and having children tend to be the biggest triggers in making life insurance decisions, so it’s not uncommon for people to only discuss life insurance once they have a family.
 But which product is right for you?
 There are countless UK family life insurance policies, but rather than wade through different policies, you should start by considering your own life situation.

 We've profiled some examples of family set-ups below and how life insurance could benefit them.